SimpleDataLabsInc/prophecy-docs/docs/metadata/prophecy-build-tool.md

 ✅ Unit test for pipeline: pipelines/customers_orders succeeded.
 ```

-Users can also pass `--driver-library-path` as a parameter to pbt test command to pass jars of prophecy-libs dependencies to the command.
+Users can also pass --driver-library-path as a parameter to pbt test command to pass jars of Prophecy-libs dependencies to the command.

 ```shell
 pbt test --path /path/to/your/prophecy_project/ --driver-library-path <path_to_the_jars>
 ```

 #### Validating project